Gluten Sensitivity Test

 Does it need to go to the lab?

-No. It can be performed at home, and the result appears on the test cassette.
+No. This gluten sensitivity test can be performed at home, and the result appears on the test cassette.

 How long does it take?

-The result takes five minutes to appear once the sample has been done.
+The result takes five minutes to appear once you have collected your sample.
 In total, it shouldn’t take you more than 10 minutes to prepare and complete.

 What kind of sample do I have to give for this test?